 This Slow Cooker Ham with Honey Mustard Glaze is perfect for the holiday season.
 It's packed with flavour and the taste is out of this world.

 My slow cooker did all the hard work today.
 If you love slow cooker recipes as much as we do, this is just the crockpot ham is for you!

 This ham recipe is so simple to make and full of flavour.
-The glaze takes just a few minutes to make then it's brushed over the ham before cooking.
+The glaze takes just a few minutes to make and then it is brushed over the ham before cooking.
 It's a thing of beauty.

 Ham is always on our menu for Thanksgiving and Christmas.
-We tend to make it for Easter as well.
+We tend to make it for Easter dinner as well.
 It's a great main course and feeds a crowd.

-Making it in your slow cooker is the perfect way to free up your oven for other things.
+Making it in your slow cooker is the perfect way to free up your oven for other things, like lots of side dishes.
 We usually make two main course dishes for holidays.

 - Spiral sliced ham- Make sure your ham will fit in your crock pot.
 Mine was a 10 pound ham and fit nicely in mine.

 - Light Brown Sugar - This is used for the sauce to pour over the ham to sweeten it.